tringi/papers/windows-state-of-icons.md

 The size is (or rather used to be) customizable, and of course scales with DPI.
 On 200% scaling it's 64×64 px.

-This icon used to represent minimized application.
+This icon used to represent running minimized application on the Desktop.

 <br clear="left">